focusaurus/express_code_structure/README.md

   * `var DealModel = require("app/deals/DealModel");
 * Basically, this makes intra-project requires work very similarly to requires for external npm modules.

+## Configuration

+Generally code modules and classes to expect only a basic JavaScript `options` object passed in.
+Only `app/server.js` should load the `app/config.js` module.
+From there it can synthesize small `options` objects to configure subsystems as needed, but coupling every subsystem to a big global config module full of extra information is bad coupling.

+Try to centralize creation of DB connections and pass those into subsystems as opposed to passing connection parameters and having subsystems make outgoing connections themselves.

 ## Tests

 Setup up a "test" directory that is an exact mirror of the "app" directory.